ethanwu155/CS6300TeamProject/GroupProject/Docs/ProjectPlan.md

     - *Description:* Document that introduces Android Application to those unfamiliar with the application.
 It will include information on the application functionality and how to use the application for themselves if they are interested.

-    - *Entrance Criteria:* Understanding of application, GitHub .md files
+    - *Entrance Criteria:* Understanding of application, GitHub .md files, Alpha Version of Application

     - *Exit Criteria:* Complete User Manual with required information and idealy screen shots of applcation.
 This document will be updated until the final version is complete.